zchatt/sciem_scripts/README.md

 	${code_location}/PBS/split_i2.pbs

-## 3a.
-Demultiplexing R1 and R2.
+## 3. Demultiplexing R1 and R2, QC and Trimming
-To assign individual reads to a particular barcode/ single-cell, index sequences (I1, I2 and I3) are compared to a list of expected barcodes.
+a) To assign individual reads to a particular barcode/ single-cell, index sequences (I1, I2 and I3) are compared to a list of expected barcodes.
 A hamming distance <3 algorithm is used to for index match.
 A concatenated barcode consisting of I1,I2 and I3 is then written to each read name for post-trimming and/or post-alignment demultiplexing.
 Each R1 and R2 are processed indepedntly.
 The following scripts are modified from CPT_HiSeq_fq_to_methCPT_split_hamming_PerLane_SE.pl as generously supplied by Andrew Adey.
-## 3b.
-FastQC pre-trim
-## 3c.
-Trimming
+b) fastqc on pre-trimmed .fastq files
-In addition to trimming the adaper sequences, this will trim low quality bases (denoted by the phred score of 20).
+c) Trimming - In addition to trimming the adaper sequences, this will trim low quality bases (denoted by the phred score of 20).
 Also, any read sequences resulting in a length of 20 bp or lower will not be included in the output file.
-## 3d.
-FastQC post-trim
+d) fastqc on post-trimmed .fastq files

 	${code_location}/PBS/demultiplex_trim_scimet.pbs

+## 4. Experiment specific QC

+	FASTQ=${data_dir}/100000_random_demultiplex_R1.L00.1_trimmed.fq.gz
+	python ${code_location}/python/split_fq_i7.py $FASTQ ${code_location}/data/barcodes_scimet.txt

+	module load python
+	module load fastqc
+	pip install multiqc

+	mkdir fastqc_perexp
+	fastqc *passed_reads*
+	mv *passed_reads_fastqc* fastqc_perexp
+	cd fastqc_perexp

+	multiqc . -o .

 ## 4. Hybrid genome generation
 The hybrid hg38_GRCm39_pUC19_Lambda.fa is located /project/RDS-FMH-DementiaCFDNA-RW/local_lib/genomes/normalized_hg38_GRCm39_pUC19_Lambda.fa.
 The hybrid hg38_GRCm39_pUC19_Lambda.fa genome was created using the following scripts;

-	${code_location}/make_genome.pbs
+	${code_location}/PBS/make_genome.pbs

-## 5. Alignment using scBS-MAP.
+## 5. scBS-MAP alignment.

-	${code_location}/scbsmap.pbs
+	${code_location}/PBS/scbsmap.pbs

 ## 8. Split aligned .bam file to single-cells and/ or experiments
 a) Select unique reads and create cell-barcode col "CB"